smashgg/developer-portal/docs/examples/update-phase-seeding.md

 ![google sheet](https://imgur.com/VaCZo2H.png)

 Here, you would move seeds around to your liking.
-Your worfklow is up to you!
+Your workflow is up to you!
 In my case, I decided to make my workflow:
 1) Add a column to my sheet for 'power'
 2) Assign a rough 1-10 'power' to each entrant in this column (1 = worst, 10 = best)
 3) Order my seeds by this power in a descending order
-4) Make any finer adjustments for the Top 8 or so as I see fit
+4) Make any finer adjustments in those 'power levels' as needed
 5) Copy and paste these into a separate sheet with just the info I need for updating (seedId and seedNum)

-Here's what my sheet looked like after step 3:
+Here's what my sheet looked like after my 'step 3':

 ![sheet after step 3](https://imgur.com/CTb2Fqz.png)

-Here's what my second sheet looked like after step 5:
+Here's what my second sheet looked like after my 'step 5':

 ![sheet after step 5](https://imgur.com/2pJaP8D.png)